Is Star Wars Land’s $250+ Lightsaber Worth It?

 Ultimately, we have zero regrets dropping $200+ to do Savi’s Workshop.
 I’m actually glad we didn’t go with the original plan of only me entering (for free) to watch our friend build his lightsaber, because my reaction to Sarah upon exiting would’ve been, “you have to see that.”
 In fact, Sarah’s reaction upon exiting Savi’s Workshop was, “we have to do that again and get another lightsaber so we each have one.”

 To be clear, we definitely are not going to do that–it was simply Sarah’s reaction in the heat of the moment.
-The point here is that our first impressions–even as frugal people who aren’t hardcore Star Wars fans–were so satisfying and the end result so cool that we were fine having dropped over $200 on it.
+The point here is that our first impressions–even as frugal people who aren’t hardcore Star Wars fans–were so satisfying and the end result so cool that we were fine having dropped a ton of money on it.

-However, Savi’s Workshop now costs $50 more than when we did it.
-While I’m glad we got the chance to do it once and found the experience to be incredibly memorable, it’s tough to say the already-high price we paid would be worth $250 to us.
-It’s a close call, but I’d probably do it for the first time even at $250.
+However, Savi’s Workshop now costs $50 to $75 more than when we did it.
+While I’m glad we got the chance to do it once and found the experience to be incredibly memorable, it’s tough to say the already-high price we paid would be worth $250 or $275 to us.
 Again, value is in the eye of the beholder–and what you’re getting here is not just a fancy lightsaber.

 Your Thoughts